 What types of braces are right for me?

 Advances in orthodontia have given us a wide range of choices to help straighten teeth and improve bite misalignment (malocclusion).
 Traditional metal braces are still an option, and there are several other methods that use ceramic brackets and no metal parts at all.
 One of the most popular approaches is Invisalign®, which uses a series of clear aligner trays to gradually adjust the teeth into the optimal position.
 It’s now possible to improve your smile with greater discretion than ever before.
-We understand as an adult you may be hesitant to select a treatment that makes you feel self-conscious, and we can assist you in finding a solution that works with your lifestyle and offers ideal results.
+We understand that, as an adult, you may be hesitant to select a treatment that makes you feel self-conscious, and we can assist you in finding a solution that works with your lifestyle and offers ideal results.

 How often will I need to schedule appointments?

 This will also depend on the type of orthodontic treatment you receive.
 For traditional braces, visits are usually scheduled every five to 10 weeks.
-Appointments typically are fewer and less often for Invisalign® than with traditional braces.
+Appointments are typically fewer and less often for Invisalign® than with traditional braces.
 The complexity of your case and your lifestyle will also be factors that we consider.
-If you have any questions about the frequency of your visits, please don’t hesitate to ask questions to better understand our process.
+If you have any concerns about the frequency of your visits, please don’t hesitate to ask questions to better understand our process.
 We want you to feel involved and become well-informed about each stage of this exciting journey.

 Will teeth straightening hurt?

 Most people find that the teeth-straightening process does not hurt, but sometimes your teeth or oral structures may be sore.
-When you have your orthodontic appliances adjusted, or when you switch to the next aligner in your series, you may find that your teeth feel a little “tight” or there may be mild sensation of pressure.
+When you have your orthodontic appliances adjusted, or when you switch to the next aligner in your series, you may find that your teeth feel a little “tight” or there may be a mild sensation of pressure.
 This effect should fade quickly, and if needed, you can take over-the-counter pain medication until it passes.